Top 5 Inner CV Joint Failure Symptoms

 Repairing the faulty CV joint could be the best solution.
 This is another common inner CV joint failure symptom you should note.

-4. You'll observe grease on the car wheel rim.
+4. Grease on the wheel rim

 If grease is present on the car's wheel rim, it could be a symptom of inner CV joint failure.